Cloud Controller Blobstore Configuration

 resource_pool:

-blobstore_type: fog
+blobstore_type: storage-cli

 resource_directory_key: YOUR-AWS-RESOURCE-BUCKET

 2. Replace AWS-ACCESS-KEY and AWS-SECRET-ACCESS-KEY with your AWS credentials.
+Replace AWS-REGION with the region of your AWS buckets.

 3. Replace YOUR-AWS-BUILDPACK-BUCKET, YOUR-AWS-DROPLET-BUCKET, YOUR-AWS-PACKAGE-BUCKET, and YOUR-AWS-RESOURCE-BUCKET with the names of your AWS buckets.
 Do not use periods (.) in your AWS bucket names.
 In the AWS console, you must assign your credentials an IAM policy that allows all S3 actions on all of these buckets.

-Fog with AWS Server-Side Encryption
+Storage CLI with AWS Server-Side Encryption

 AWS S3 offers Server-Side Encryption at rest.
 For more information, see Protecting Data Using Server-Side Encryption.